jamesl33/Tic-Tac-Toe-Project/README.md

 # Tic-Tac-Toe-Project
-Running the game
+Running the game on
-linux -- Make sure that you have got the package python3-tk installed and run the Tic-Tac-Toe.py file.
+Linux -- Make sure that you have got the package python3-tk / tk installed and run the Tic-Tac-Toe.py file.

 Windows -- Run the Tic-Tac-Toe.py file.